alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/validate-business-entities-with-wpf.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 Two things are important here, first I redefine the ErrorTemplate of the Grid, so I get rid of annoying default red border used for controls that fails validation.
-Then I create a simple BindingGroup, set the [ValidationStep](http://msdn.microsoft.com/en-us/library/system.windows.controls.validationrule.validationstep.aspx) to UpdateValue, this means that Iâ€™m asking to validate the object after the properties are update with the binding.
+Then I create a simple BindingGroup, set the [ValidationStep](http://msdn.microsoft.com/en-us/library/system.windows.controls.validationrule.validationstep.aspx) to UpdateValue, this means that I'm asking to validate the object after the properties are update with the binding.
 Then I simply declare the rest of the controls as usual, the only important stuff is that with BindingGroup, validation must be done explicitly, so I need to react to some event of the textbox, the TextChanged is quite good.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <TextBox x:Name="ContactName" Grid.Row="1" Grid.Column="1" Text="{Binding ContactName}"